frederic-perez/AmE-dictionary/data/idioms.md

 __cash cow__ :three: A product or business that always makes a lot of profit.
 __cash flow__
 __cash in__ :six::hammer:
+__cash poor__ Having very little fluid capital due to one’s financial wealth being derived from or invested in long-term assets. _I can’t afford transactions like that right now.
+All my wealth is tied up in real estate, so I’m a bit cash poor at the moment._
 __cast a sheep’s eye__ To give a sideways glance or a suspicious look. _When I tried to feed the baby something new, she cast a sheep’s eye at it and then tried to smack it out of my hand._
 __cast doubt__
-__cast in concrete__ Firmly or permanently established; not subject to change; unalterable. _The healthcare law looks promising, but we’ll have to wait until it’s cast in concrete before we know exactly what it will do._
+__cast in concrete__:two: Firmly or permanently established; not subject to change; unalterable. _The healthcare law looks promising, but we’ll have to wait until it’s cast in concrete before we know exactly what it will do._
 __cast the first stone__ To be the first to criticize someone or something. _OK, fine, I’ll cast the first stone—that movie was awful!_
 __cast/shed/throw light on something__ :two::hammer:
-__castle in the air__ A hope or wish, especially for one’s life, that is unlikely to come true.
+__castle in the air__ :two: A hope or wish, especially for one’s life, that is unlikely to come true.
 A daydream. _I really want to become a famous Hollywood actor, but I realize that it’s just a castle in the air and that I shouldn’t quit my day job._
+__castles in the air__
 __castles in the sky__ :two:Dreams, hopes, or plans that are impossible, unrealistic, or have very little chance of succeeding. _He keeps talking about how he’ll move to Los Angeles to be a famous actor, but it’s just castles in the sky if you ask me._
 __cat and mouse__
 __cat got your tongue__ Used to ask someone why he or she is not saying anything.